UnderscoreOfficial/Special-Character-Word-Gen/README.md

 ### Array Example

-Just add each character you want to add in a array like below.
+Add the characters you want in a array like the example below.

 ```
 ["!", "@", "#"]